Enzine/recipify/documentation/user_stories.md

 * As a user I can see and scroll all the recipes listed.

+* As a user I can search recipes by name or tag.

 * As a user I can see information of a chosen recipe on a recipe's page.

+* As a user I can access a random recipe.

 ## When logged